f5devcentral/f5-beacon/README.md

 ## Introduction

 F5 Beacon empowers you to achieve full visibility across your application landscape, obtain app insights and business intelligence, and make fast, impactful, and better-informed decisions.
 With the Beacon Insight Engine, you can leverage pre-built insights or create your own custom insights.
-Beacon also integrates with many types of deployment across hybrid and multi-cloud environments—and provides a rich set of app stats in a simple, easy-to-consume SaaS model.
+Beacon also integrates with many types of deployments across hybrid and multi-cloud environments—and provides a rich set of app stats in a simple, easy-to-consume SaaS model.

 For more information, visit: https://f5.com/beacon